Helen-Chukwukelu/dockerize-app/README.md

 ## Instructions

-At the start of the bootcamp you need to create a new Github Repository from this template.
+Create a new Github Repository from this template.

 ## Journaling Homework